What is Reputation Management? Methods and Examples

 Reputation management may be overwhelming as there are tons of websites, social media platforms, and other channels available where the public shares opinions about specific businesses and brands.

 All these comments are somewhere on the web and stay there forever.
 It enables the possibility of digging deep into the past and evaluating how a company or brand’s reputation has developed over time.

 In order to make this easier, numerous reputation management tools exist.
 These tools search the internet for different objectives, depending on the types of tools.
 Many times, tools can be categorized into monitoring, outreach, analysis, and publishing tools.

 Reputation monitoring tools research the web where a specific keyword is mentioned in articles and websites.
 These keywords could be a company name or brand but also a product.
 Monitoring tools that research social media platforms also exist.
 Outreach tools are designed to help find a publisher who is willing to write a story about an organization or brand.
 Publishing tools send content to numerous websites, which is a great way to share messages to a target audience quickly.

 It’s Your Turn

 What do you think?
 Do you recognize the explanation about Reputation Management?
 What obstacles have you encountered that probably had an impact on your reputation?
 Do you have a reactive approach or proactive approach to reputation management?
 How do you keep your stakeholders informed?
 How does your reputation management strategy look like?
+Do you use tools for managing your online reputation?
 Do you have any tips or additional comments?